openstack-archive/swiftonfile/doc/markdown/quick_start_guide.md

 ~~~

 #### Fedora 19 Adjustment
-Currently gluster-swift requires its processes to be run as `root`.
+Currently SwiftOnFile requires its processes to be run as `root`.
 You need to
 edit the `openstack-swift-*.service` files in
 `/etc/systemd/system/multi-user.target.wants` and change the `User` entry value
 to `root`.